olegbom/four_in_a_row/README.md

 ## About

 Classical logic game for two players.
-Written on C, work on Windows only (Requires ANSI escape control summort in your terminal emulator).
+Written on C, work on Windows and Linux (Requires ANSI escape control summort in your terminal emulator).

 ## Build